SerRichard/minio-temp-deployment/README.md

 # minio-temp-deployment
-Just a place to hold the yamls and readme for spinning up a short term minio instance which can be used to mirror data, where data exists in disks from a previous deployment.
+Just a place to hold the yamls and steps for spinning up a short term minio instance which can be used to mirror data, where data exists in disks from a previous deployment.

 This assumes 2 disks from a previous deployment need to be mirror'd into a new deployment.
 Check the order of the old disks by checking the set order found at:
 ```